Compliance - Staff Policies / Staff Handbooks

 M&S’ labour and employment law departments provide advice on all aspects of these fields.
 We provide our clients with specialist advice, focusing on providing solution-oriented answers that enable our clients to act quickly, efficiently and with legal conformity when faced with big or small challenges.

 We provide legal services to Luxembourg and international businesses in particular, but we also provide legal services to public authorities, institutions and individuals, including managers and executives especially.

 By doing so and thereby cultivating our relationships with foreign collaborators, we acquire useful knowledge of what is happening on an international level.
-We know from experience that this will subsequently influence the Luxembourg labour market.
 Another valuable consequence of our international collaboration is how we are always able to quickly procure relevant foreign specialist assistance to our clients when required.

 We conduct independent legal inquiries for both public and private businesses about all types of employee issues, including lawfulness, statutory authority, suspected mismanagement and collaboration difficulties.
 We carry out thorough and solid inquiries, handling all aspects of the process; planning, management and documentation.
 We target uncovering the course of events, analysing the material, assessing the applicable legal rules and other issues that are relevant to the inquiry.

 The process of making legal inquiries is not as straightforward as one might think.
 M&S has the experience to know this as applies the specialist knowledge from other legal areas that may be necessary on an ad hoc basis.
 By adopting this approach, M&S can pride itself on being a full-service law firm and in addition to the legal issues of contention concerning employment law; we are therefore fully-equipped to tackle any other relevant legal issues in dispute in order to conduct a sound and thorough inquiry.